-Project Supervision - Supervising Lab-based research projects: students undertake a research project as part of the Finals (FHS) and it is common for a post doc or senior graduate student to be the day-to-day supervisor.
-For further details contact kirstie.vreede@medsci.ox.ac.uk
+Project Supervision - Supervising lab-based research projects for students in the third year of the BA in Medical Sciences or the BA in Neuroscience/Cell and System Biology (or 4th year MBioMedSci students).
+It is common for a post doc or senior graduate student to be the day-to-day supervisor.
+For further details contact jo.valentine@medsci.ox.ac.uk.